United Kingdom and the United Nations

-United Kingdom's role in establishing the UN
+Role in establishing the UN

 On 12 June 1941, representatives of the United Kingdom, Canada, Australia, New Zealand, the Union of South Africa, and of the exiled governments of Belgium, Czechoslovakia, Greece, Luxembourg, Netherlands, Norway, Poland, and Yugoslavia, as well as General de Gaulle of France, met in London and signed the Declaration of St James's Palace.
 This was the first step that led up to the founding of the United Nations.

-The United Kingdom and the USSR agreed an alliance the next month with the Anglo-Soviet Agreement.
+The United Kingdom and the USSR agreed a military alliance the next month with the Anglo-Soviet Agreement.
+The two main principles of these agreements, a commitment to mutual assistance and renunciation of a separate peace, formed the basis for the later Declaration by United Nations.

-Following the drafting of the Atlantic Charter in August 1941 by British Prime Minister Winston Churchill and U.S. President Franklin Roosevelt, Churchill visited the White House for three weeks in December 1941.
-During the visit, the name "United Nations" was suggested by Roosevelt to Churchill to refer to the Allies of World War II.
+Following the drafting of the Atlantic Charter in August 1941 by British Prime Minister Winston Churchill and U.S. President Franklin Roosevelt, Churchill visited the White House for the Arcadia Conference in December 1941.
+During the visit, Roosevelt coined the name "United Nations" and suggested it to Churchill to refer to the Allies of World War II.
 Roosevelt proposed it as an alternative to "Associated Powers", a term the U.S. used in the First World War (the U.S. was never formally a member of the Allies of World War I but entered the war in 1917 as a self-styled "Associated Power").
 Churchill accepted the idea noting the phrase was used by Lord Byron in the poem Childe Harold's Pilgrimage, which referred to the Allies at the Battle of Waterloo in 1815.

-The name appeared in the "Declaration by United Nations", which was drafted by Roosevelt and Churchill with Roosevelt's aide Harry Hopkins while meeting at the White House in December 1941.
-The phrase "Four Powers" was coined to refer to the four major Allied countries, the United States, United Kingdom, Soviet Union, and the Republic of China.
+The Declaration by United Nations was drafted by Roosevelt and Churchill with Roosevelt's aide Harry Hopkins at the White House in December 1941.
+The phrase "Four Powers" was used to refer to the four major Allied countries, the United States, United Kingdom, the Soviet Union, and the Republic of China.
 The term United Nations was first officially used when 26 governments signed this Declaration in January 1942.

-The Anglo-Soviet Treaty in 1942 formed a twenty-year political alliance between the British Empire and the Soviet Union.
+The Anglo-Soviet Treaty in May 1942 formed a twenty-year political alliance between the British Empire and the Soviet Union.

+At the Quebec Conference in August 1943, British Foreign Secretary Anthony Eden and U.S. Secretary of State Cordell Hull agreed to draft a declaration that included a call for “a general international organization, based on the principle sovereign equality of all nations.”